neponn/ring-tile-card/docs/config.md

 Note that `device_class` and `unit_of_measurement` are only relevant to `entity` and `ring_entity`.

-Although `ring-tile` card is currently only built for `sensor` entities, attribute tracking will work with all domains, so long as the attribute is numerical.
+Although `ring-tile` card is currently built for `sensor` entities, attribute tracking will work with all entity domains, so long as the attribute is numerical.
 For example, a thermostat `ring-tile` can be constructed from a `climate` entity.

 <img src="img/temperature-scale.png" width="250">